-Monitoring Follow ups - cover for follow up consultations and reviews for cancer ✓ Yes, so long as you are still a member and have a policy that covers this.
+Monitoring If I have the optional out-patient cover am I covered?
+If I do not have the optional out-patient cover am I covered?
+Follow ups - cover for follow up consultations and reviews for cancer Yes, so long as you are still a member and have a policy that covers this.
 This is paid from your cover for out-patient treatment.
+X No

-Limits Time limits on cancer treatment Your policy covers you while you are having treatment to kill cancer cells and for monitoring.
-No time limits while you are covered by this policy .
+Limits Time limits on cancer treatment Your policy covers you while you are having treatment to kill cancer cells.
+If you have the out-patient upgrade, your policy also covers monitoring.
+No time limits while you are covered by this policy.
 Money limits on cancer treatment No specific limits - the same rules apply to your cancer treatment as for any other treatment.

 Other cover

-Stem cell or bone marrow treatment ✔ Yes
+Stem cell or bone marrow treatment ✓ Yes

 This includes paying reasonable medical costs

 to a live donor to donate bone marrow or stem

 cells.

 It does not include any related administration

 costs.
 For example, we will not cover transport

 costs or the cost of finding a donor.

-" See section 4.23 Organ or tissue donation
+See section 4.21 Organ or tissue donation

 for more about this